The Top 5 Risk Analysis Add-Ins for Excel in 2024

 • Limited features and interface

-Fitting Distributions to Data
+Fitting distributions to data

 Analytic Solver distribution fitting